Immigration pathways for caregivers

 You are in Canada as a temporary resident

 Someone who has obtained 12 months at a minimum of 30 hours per week, may be eligible to apply for permanent residence through the “direct to permanent resident category” of the Home Child Care Provider Pilot program.
 There are conditions to meet with respect to English language competency and post secondary education.
 There is also an annual quota for this initiative.

 For temporary residents in Canada (visitors) who want to remain in Canada and apply to work as caregivers and home support workers, through an LMIA-based work permit, be advised that it is no longer possible to do so.
 The only path to obtaining a work permit for such individuals is through the In Home Caregiver Pilot program, which is described further on in this post.

 Under this pilot program, foreign nationals who are not in Canada, and are trained and experienced PSWs, caregivers or nurses working anywhere in the world, can access this pilot program if they are offered a job by a Canadian employer.

 We need to work with you to prepare both a work permit and an application for permanent residence at the same time.
-The two are submitted to a processing centre in Canada.
+The two applications are .submitted on line through different portals/

 - Once the assessment deems the applicant admissible to Canada, then the work permit is processed;

 - All government processing fees for both applications are paid at the time of submission.
-For example, if a principal applicant has a spouse and two children, work permit application fees for two adults ($255 x 2) plus permanent resident fees for a family of two adults and two children ($1,050 x 2, plus $300) plus biometric registration fees for two adults ($85 x 2) must be paid at the time of submission.
-Total government fees in this example case would be $3,080.
+For example, if a principal applicant has a spouse and two children, work permit application fees for two adults ($255 x 2) plus permanent resident fees for a family of two adults and two children ($1,085 x 2, plus 155 x 2 ) plus biometric registration fees for two adults ($85 x 2) must be paid at the time of submission.
+Total government fees in this example case would be $3,160.